pbrdmn/brd.mn/src/articles/timeago-js/index.md

 There is a piece of setup required here.
 In our template file, we want to generate some HTML code that gives a clean way to find where in the page to render the relative times, but we also need the dates available as input for function.

-We can use `<time />` HTML tags as our placeholder and we can use the `datetime` attribute to hold the source dates.
+We can use `<time>` HTML tags as our placeholder and we can use the `datetime` attribute to hold the source dates.
 Inside the tag, we can display the static article date, which will be overwritten with the string returned from the `timeAgo` function.

 ```mustache
 {% raw %}<time datetime="{{ article.data.date | postDate }}">{{ article.data.date | postDate }}</time>{% endraw %}